ayr-ton/awesome-geek-podcasts/README.md

 * [New Rustacean](https://newrustacean.com/) - This is a podcast about learning the programming language Rust—from scratch.
 * [Note To Self](https://www.wnycstudios.org/shows/notetoself) - Host Manoush Zomorodi talks with everyone from big name techies to elementary school teachers about the effects of technology on our lives, in a quest for the smart choices that will help you think and live better.
 * [Office 365 Developer Podcast](https://www.microsoft.com/en-us/microsoft-365/blog/) - The only show focused on Office 365 development where we talk to the experts from all over the globe coding on the Office 365 platform.
-* [On the Metal](https://oxide.computer/blog/categories/on-the-metal/) - Tales from the Hardware/Software Interface: “the nerdiest podcast on the face of the planet”.
 * [Open Source Security Podcast](https://www.opensourcesecuritypodcast.com/) - A security podcast geared towards those looking to better understand security topics of the day.
 * [Open Source System Podcast](http://opensourcesystempodcast.vf.io/) - Latest open source projects and news!
 * [Our Ludicrous Future](https://ourludicrousfuture.com/) - Mostly talks abut space, technology and Elon Musk.